Skip to main content

 • This lack of isolation in iOS Simulators is a double edged sword.
 It can make certain automation cases more convenient to implement, but it is not easy to ensure that a Simulator has access to a limited amount of system resources.
 For example, emulators typically allow setting an upper limit on the number of cores or memory that can be consumed by the "guest" OS, where iOS Simulators can access the same resources that any application on the host can.
 This makes it harder to isolate multiple iOS Simulators running on the same host from each other.
 For instance, an iOS Simulator Application that consumes extreme amounts of system resources will exhaust these resources for other applications, processes or Simulators running on the same host.

 • iOS Devices are very strict about isolating processes from each other as well as the host to which it is attached.
-Interaction between the host and attached iOS Device is only possible through purpose-built APIs that exposes functionality for existing host-device behaviours.
+Interaction between the host and attached iOS Device is only possible through purpose-built APIs that expose functionality for existing host-device behaviours.
 For instance, iOS App launching is implemented on iOS Devices through APIs that are used by the "Instruments" Application.
 This functionality is typically provided over a socket transport, with varying different protocol implementations depending on the domain.
 Access to these services is arbitrated via a lockdown service running on the iOS Device.

 • As such, the implementations for functionality across iOS Simulators & Devices are drastically different, even within Xcode's own Frameworks.